B. H. Liddell Hart: Role in Rommel myth

 Liddell Hart was instrumental in the creation of the "Rommel myth", a view that the German field marshal Erwin Rommel was an apolitical, brilliant commander and a victim of the Third Reich due to his participation in the 20 July plot against Adolf Hitler.

 The myth was initially fueled by Nazi propagandists, with Rommel's participation, as a means of praising the Wehrmacht and instilling optimism in the German public.
-Starting in 1941, it was picked up by the British press and disseminated in the West as an element of explaining Britain’s continued inability to defeat the Axis forces in the North Africa campaign.
+Starting in 1941, it was picked up by the British press and disseminated in the West as an element of explaining Britain's continued inability to defeat the Axis forces in the North Africa campaign.

 Following the war, the Western Allies, and particularly the British, depicted Rommel as the "good German" and "our friend Rommel".
 His reputation for conducting a clean war was used to support West German rearmament and reconciliation between the former enemies – Britain and the United States on one side and the new Federal Republic on the other.

 After the outbreak of the Korean War in 1950, it became clear to the Americans and the British that a German army would have to be revived to help face off against the Soviet Union.
-Many former German officers were convinced, however, that no future German army would be possible without the rehabilitation of the Wehrmacht.
+Many former German officers were convinced that no future German army would be possible without the rehabilitation of the Wehrmacht.
 Thus, in the atmosphere of the Cold War, Rommel's former enemies, especially the British, played a key role in the manufacture and propagation of the myth.

-The German rearmament was highly dependent on the image boosting that the Wehrmacht needed.
+German rearmament was highly dependent upon an image boost that the Wehrmacht needed.
 Liddell Hart, an early proponent of these two interconnected initiatives, provided the first widely available source on Rommel in his 1948 book on Hitler's generals.
 He devoted a chapter to Rommel, portraying him as an outsider to the Nazi regime.
 Additions to the chapter published in 1951 concluded with laudatory comments about Rommel's "gifts and performance" that "qualified him for a place in the role of the 'Great Captains' of history".